 What's Brexit all about?
 What is Brexit?
 The withdrawal of the UK from the EU following the 2016 referendum in which 51.9% of the UK voters opted to leave the European Union.
 How will that happen?
 What are the main options being talked about?
 'No deal' Brexit: the UK leaves the EU with no deal and no transitional period.
-Brexit with a 'deal' - business as usual for a while longer during the expected 'transitional period'.
+Brexit with a 'deal' - business as usual for a while longer during the 'transitional period'.
+As the UK and EU have agreed the terms of the UK's Withdrawal Agreement, there will be a Transition Period until 31 December 2020 (or potentially longer if the UK and EU agree on an extension).
+At the end of this period the future relationship between the EU and UK will be decided.
+There will be no extension of negotiations beyond 31 December 2020.
 When does this all kick in?
-No deal Brexit - 31 October 2019+ any transition period announced unilaterally by the UK government.
-Or + any further extension agreed If there's a wider UK-EU deal, the transitional period is expected to defer the need for any action until at least December 2020 (subject to any renegotiation of the transitional period).
+The UK officially left the EU on 31 January 2020.
+However, the fact that the Withdrawal Agreement makes provision for a Transitional Period until 31 December 2020 defers the need for action until this time.
 We are actively monitoring the situation and as soon as we know definite dates for any action we will report back and update these notes.
 Will this affect me?
 Only if you have pan-EU TM or Design registrations granted by the EUIPO or any other EU-wide IP rights referred to below.
 These will change shape as discussed below.
 Brexit does not affect European Patents granted by the European Patent Office (EPO).
 It does not affect directly the UK rights granted by the UKIPO.
 But after Brexit these will no longer overlap with the pan-EU right so will not be grounds on which to base EU trade mark oppositions or cancellation actions.
 We are on hand to advise on ensuring that desired coverage is maintained.
 What are pan-EU rights?
 How does Brexit change them?
 Pan-EU TM and Design rights grow as the EU grows and shrink as the EU shrinks.
 The EU has never shrunk before.
 We are entering unchartered waters.

 New EUTMs and EU Designs filed after Brexit will no longer cover the UK.
 You will get coverage in the then-27 countries of the EU.
 The post-Brexit EU right you secure won't be infringed by use in the UK.
 It does not provide a ground on which to base a UK trade mark opposition or cancellation action.
 For that you will need UK rights.